Loginistaken/Contractor-Coin/Whitepaper.md

 Running a blockchain network involves computational and bandwidth costs.
 Unregulated nodes may burden the network with excessive requests, reducing performance for legitimate participants.
 The agreement includes safeguards, such as throttling mechanisms, to prevent resource abuse and maintain optimal network performance.
 4. Enabling Trust and Transparency

-A decentralized network thrives on trust among its participants.
+A partailly centralized network that relies on node data and user agreements to create secure transcations with api and hexidecimal informaiton.
 The Node Access Agreement fosters transparency by clearly outlining the responsibilities and privileges of each node.
 This clarity strengthens the trust between node operators, miners, and users, ensuring the network's long-term success.
 The Node Access Agreement Framework

     Acceptance of Terms